Agoric/documentation/main/glossary/README.md

 they provide terms applicable only to that instance.
 For some instances of the auction, they want the minimum bid set at $1000.
 At other instances, they'd like it set at $10.
 They can specify the instance's minimum bid amount in its terms.

-## Value

-A value is the part of an [Amount](#amount) that describes the value of something that can be owned or shared: how much, how many, or a description of a unique asset, such as
-$3, Pixel(3,2), or “Seat J12 for the show September 27th at 9:00pm”.
-For a [fungible](#fungible) Amount, the Value is usually a non-negative **BigInt** such as `10n` or `137n`.
-For a [non-fungible](#non-fungible) Amount, the Value might be a [CopySet](/guides/js-programming/far.md#pass-styles-and-harden) containing strings naming particular rights or objects representing the rights directly.

-For more information, see the [ERTP documentation's Value section](/guides/ertp/amounts.md#values).

 ## Vat